 Lower school at The Winston School is designed to be a place where students have the opportunity to thrive.
 This elementary class is composed of 4th through 6th grade students in a small, quiet, and creative environment.
 Housed in a newly renovated space, the multi-grade program is designed to insure each student’s progress in a standards-based curriculum that provides accommodations or modifications appropriate for student success.
+After the 2015-16 school year, Winston will only accept 5th graders and up.

 Students with learning differences are taught using kinesthetic, spatial, and logical/sequential techniques in order to help them gain not only knowledge but also a growing understanding of how they learn, process information, and remember.
 Members of the class enjoy meeting in a social skills group each week and may receive speech and language support and occupational therapy in the classroom.
 Students are supported and encouraged to become responsible and capable learners and members of their school and home community.